baladon-lucas-pardinas/NMT-Translation-gn-es/README.md

 📙 Don't forget to check our notebooks at `notebooks/src`!

-🌲 Check our [Syntax Grammar](https://github.com/AlexisBaladon/SyntaxGrammar-es-gn) for gn-es parsing and generation:
+🌲 Check our [Syntax Grammar](https://github.com/AlexisBaladon/SyntaxGrammar-es-gn) for gn-es parsing and generation!

 The project is a wrapper around the MarianNMT C++ Machine Translation software.
 It is part of our university thesis project, where we aim to enhance the Guaraní-Spanish